ikhemissi/azure-ipaas-workshop/docs/workshop.md

 > - Edit the code from your codespace environment (not in the Azure Portal)
 > - Open the `src/dataprocessing/src/functions/QueueOrders.js` file
-> - Update the `QueueOrders` function to queue messages in Service Bus for every new document in CosmosDb.
+> - Update the `QueueOrders` function to queue messages in Service Bus for every new document in Cosmos DB.
 > - Deploy the code change to the Azure Function `func-proc-lab-[randomid]`

 </div>